Migrant workers in the Gulf Cooperation Council region: International, regional and local responses

 Multiple initiatives have been undertaken on the local, regional and international level, by both non-governmental organizations as well as governmental organizations.
 Responses from international organizations, civil society organizations, trade unions concerning the protection of migrant workers have increased, as have initiatives to report migrant workers' rights violations.

 On the international level, several large NGOs, including Human Rights Watch and Amnesty International, have frequently reported on different issues regarding migrant workers' rights.
 Human Rights Watch has reported, inter alia, on different foreign workers' rights abuses, on specific vulnerable categories of migrant workers, and on new policies and legislation implemented by the Gulf states aimed at protecting migrant workers.
 Amnesty International has produced similar reports, recently focusing strongly on the 2022 FIFA World Cup in Qatar.
-The International Organisation for Migration has also published reports on migrant workers, covering both the Asian sending states and Gulf receiving states.
+The International Organization for Migration has also published reports on migrant workers, covering both the Asian sending states and Gulf receiving states.
 Although the United Nations has produced independent reports on some issues with migrant workers' rights in the Gulf, the International Labour Organization is the main agency focused on the position migrant workers.
 One of their projects, introduced in 2016, is the Regional Fair Migration Project in the Middle East, to promote national policies which are fair to migrants, to assist states with the implementation of migrant-friendly legislation and to improve the working conditions of migrant workers.
 Additionally, they publish reports on the status of migrant workers, receive complaints concerning human rights violations, and in 2015, the ILO also published a paper to improve and increase cooperation between Asian sending countries and the receiving Gulf countries.
 In December 2016, the Regional Office for Arab States of the ILO, together with the Executive Bureau of the Council of Ministers of Labour and Social Affairs of the GCC, signed a Plan of Joint Activities which focuses on several labor-related subjects, including the management of foreign labourers' issues.

 One important NGO working on the regional level is Migrant-Rights.org, an organisation created in 2007 which draws attention to abuses of migrant workers in the Gulf region, works together with governments to effect legislative and policy changes, informs migrants workers and gives them a voice.
 The organisation publishes regular reports on migrant workers' rights violations, on legislative changes within the Gulf states, and on personal stories from migrant workers.
 They also provide detailed information, numbers and infographics, along with a graph of organisations and civil society groups with which they are connected including organizations for the general protection of migrant workers and location-specific organizations.
 Another organisation is the Migrant Forum Asia, a regional network of NGOs, trade unions, associations and individuals created for the protection of migrant workers' rights and the promotion of their wellbeing.
 They have reported on multiple issues involving Asian migrant workers in the Gulf region.